 6.1.5 Turning Ability Test

 The test shall be carried out in accordance to IS 11859.
-During the test the baler shall remain attached, and the bailing/reel unit shall be up to 150 mm above the ground level.
+During the test the Baler shall remain attached, and the bailing/reel unit shall be up to 150 mm above the ground level.

 The data shall be recorded in E-1 of Annex F.